ngimb64/Reactive-File-Transfer/README.md

 > pass_input &nbsp;-&nbsp; Gathers user input for session password and second password input for verification.

 > print_err &nbsp;-&nbsp; Displays error via stderr.

-> secure_delete &nbsp;-&nbsp; Overwrite file data with random data number of specified passes and overwrite with random data.

 > split_handler &nbsp;-&nbsp; Takes the passed in data and splits it based on specified divisor in error handled procedure.